Playground is designed to check the validity of data and expressions you built.

-The evaluated result you have at the end is the same result that will appear in the document after the template is generated.
-So Playground helps you simulate what will happen when the document is merged.
+The result of the expression you have at the end is the same that appears in the document after the template is generated.
+So, Playground helps you simulate what happens when the document is merged.
 Moreover, you can edit the GraphQL Query and Variables in the same tab to see how it affects the expression results.
-Or you can execute the query you have to see the context that will your Document Template use when you start generating your documents.
+You can also execute the query you have to get the context that your Document Template will use when you start generating your documents.

 Playground consists of five separate sections:

-Query, Variables, and Context sections have Text folding feature.
+The "Query", "Variables", and "Context" sections have the text folding feature.
 It means you can click the black down arrow on the right pane of each section and hide the text under the header category.

 In this section, you will find the same query as you have in Query Builder.
 There is no need to switch between the tabs to check objects and fields included in the query.
-But if you made changes in Query Builder, they would be displayed in Playground.
-Just click the Refresh button in the top right corner of the Query section and the query will be updated.
+If you make changes in Query Builder, they are displayed in Playground.
+Click the "Refresh" button in the top right corner of the "Query" section and the query will be updated.

-So here and further in the text, by the Refresh button we mean the button from the Playground's Query Section.
+So here and further in the text, by the "Refresh" button we mean the button in the Playground's "Query" section.

-Besides, you can manually edit the query right in the Query section as well.
+Besides, you can manually edit the query right in the "Query" section as well.
 Place the cursor in the query and delete, add, or edit fields.
-These changes are only valid in the Playground tab and don't affect the query in Query Builder.
-You can discard everything by clicking the Refresh button.
+These changes are only valid in Playground and don't affect the query in Query Builder.
+You can discard everything by clicking Refresh.

-Be aware that the currentuserId variable is automatically populated with the ID of the user who is editing Maven Documents Playground.
+The "currentuserId" variable is automatically populated with the ID of the user who is using Playground.

 This section holds the result data of the query execution.